Nixxs/cora/README.md

 ### Road Map (Active Skills):
 - Report daily outlook calendar schedule
-- Make the weather function call actuall work
+- Make the weather function call actually work
+- Report latest most relevant news for a given location
+- Play youtube music (have a look at whats available in youtube apis)
+- Open youtube videos (have a look at whats available in youtube apis)
+- look up information using google maps (directions, distance to)
+- generate an image and open it (openai DALL-E image api)

 ### Road Map (Monitoring Skills):
 - Monitor calendar and notify of next meeting
-- Monitor messages apps for new messages

 ### Setting up your dev environment:
 1. Install Python 3.11.6 from: https://www.python.org/downloads/release/python-3116/